+Repairs to a wheeled mobility system within the first six months after delivery are considered part of the purchase price.
 Repairs to client-owned equipment may be prior authorized as needed with documentation of medical necessity.
 Technician fees are considered part of the cost of the repair.